 - 5.2.1 Depress the control knob and turn anti-clockwise to the position marked pilot.
 Hold in the control knob for a few seconds to allow the gas to reach the pilot. - 5.2.2 Continue to hold-in the control knob and press the igniter button.
 If the pilot does not light, continue to press the igniter button until ignition occurs.
-The pilot flame can be seen by looking underneath the front ceramic rail, above the burner heat shield, at the front left hand side of the fuel-bed.
+The pilot flame's reflection can be seen by looking at the left hand side front of the stainless steel side trim.
 When the pilot has lit, continue to hold the control knob in for 5-10 seconds to allow the thermocouple to heat up, if the pilot goes out when the control knob is released, repeat the lighting sequence.